 Espresso is approximately one ounce of a dark, smooth, heavy-bodied, aromatic, bittersweet coffee drink topped by a thick reddish-brown foam of tiny bubbles.
-It is not six times stronger than a cup of coffee, as many people simply from the smaller volume; it is a completely different coffee beverage.
-The foam, or crema, that captures the intense coffee flavors is as important as the liquid coffee underneath.
+The foam, or crema, that captures the intense coffee flavours is as important as the liquid coffee underneath.

 In more technical terms, espresso is a colloidal dispersion produced by emulsifying the insoluble oils in ground coffee.
-These oils don’t normally mix with water, but under the intense pressure (9 to 10 bars) generated by commercial espresso machines, these oils are extracted from ground coffee, formed into microscopic droplets, and suspended in liquid coffee concentrate.
-It is this emulsification of oils, which forms the crema, that distinguishes an espresso from strong coffee.
+These oils don’t normally mix with water, but under the intense pressure (9 to 10 bars – 130-145psi) and heat generated by commercial espresso machines, these oils are extracted from ground coffee, formed into microscopic droplets, and suspended in liquid coffee concentrate.
+It is this emulsification of oils, which forms the crema, that distinguishes ‘espresso’ from strong coffee.